iotaledger/iota-wiki/docs/get-started/introduction/iota/iota-token.md

 there are no fees to be paid with the base token, meaning that IOTA tokens are transferred 1 to 1 to the receiver, without miners or other intermediaries taking a cut.
 The maximum supply is 4,600,000,000 IOTAs.

-Note that the smallest denomination of IOTA is called "micros" with 6 decimal points.
+The smallest denomination of IOTA is called "micros", with 6 decimal points.
 The total supply consists therefore out of 4,600,000,000 IOTA tokens or 4,600,000,000,000,000 micros.

 :::info